What is a cobot?

 Storage and product handling

 Another difference is the storage capacity.
 Loading robots have sufficient smart and spacious storage, while with cobots this is often limited to just a single table or layer.
 Automating several series unmanned is therefore not possible due to lack of space.
 The greatest difference in terms of product handling is speed.
 Loading robots work much faster.
 This is due to safety reasons: a cobot has to work slower to prevent hazardous situations for the people working with the cobot.
 A loading robot such as Xcelerate works with a safety zone to ensure a safe distance between man and machine.
 This allows the robot to work at a higher speed.
 Another problem that metal machining experts may encounter when using cobots is the limited handling weight.
 Standard cobots that are currently available on the market have a maximum handling weight of fifteen kilos.
 This limits the range of products that can be processed with a cobot.
-Only Fanuc’s cobot is an exception in this respect.

 Efficiency and continuity

-Loading robots can be equipped with a double gripper, either immediately or at a later date, Features such as Fixture Exchange and Collet Exchange and a centring and take-over unit, ensuring an efficient process.
+Loading robots can be equipped with a double gripper, either immediately or at a later date, Features such as Fixture Exchange and Collet Exchange, Job Manager and a centring and take-over unit, ensuring an efficient process are available.
 Furthermore, a loading robot forms a whole with a net cable package incorporated into the robot.
 Cobot cables run along the outside.
 Loading robots are constructed from high quality components and are therefore better suited for 24-hour production.
 A loading robot is also more resistant to dirt.
 This means that a loading robot can also function for a long time in dirty environments.